Saturday, May 30, 2009

 It was interesting, indeed.
 The boat would lift over a wave and downward a bit and there'd be this "shudder" of the whole vessel as it appeared to LEAP forward to meet the next steep wave face, which then resulted in that CRASH and whitewater everywhere, crashing in all directions, sideways, away, near, straight up, and then all over me.

 Crash.
 Crash.
 Crash.
-Onward (and slowly) I headed south.
+Onward I went (and ultimately slowly, despite the harrowing movement and wild slamming into the steep waves).
+I headed south.
 No other boats at all now.
 Wait, no, there's a boat.
 Help!
 I want to say.
 I look again.
 It's the Coast Guard!
 Holy Cow!
 Look at 'em go!
 Their boat was heading due south, too, but, man oh man, that boat was flying!
 Skipping over the waves with inhumane ease.
 They may have been hailing me.
-I'll never know.
+I'd never know.

 Ten O'clock.
 That's it?
 Ten AM?
 Jees, I still have the whole day ahead of me, but...
 I don't think this is going to work.
 I think I might break the boat apart before I get to Venice. ...UNless I can get back close to that beach.
 If I can make a couple of miles south, I can then head back north east and then back south again, and then back again, and BEAT my way to the beach.